FraunhoferISST/DataspaceConnector/docs/pages/communication/provider.md

 ### Step 2: Add Local Data

-After we created created a contract offer and a resource offer and added the latter to a catalog, we have to create a representation and add it to the resource offer.
+After we created a contract and a resource offer and added the latter to a catalog, we have to create a representation and add it to the resource offer.
 Then, we have to create an artifact and add it to the representation.